The 3 C’s of Speaking Articulately

 Why would they have made such a poor decision?
 What influenced them?”

 It can be really fun to start using this technique when you’re speaking.
-Decide, I want to highlight this particular word to bring my point across & it will naturally make you speaking more interest.
+Decide, I want to highlight this particular word to bring my point across & it will naturally make your speaking more interesting.

 Go for it and have fun with varying your voice tones.